sonic-net/SONiC/doc/nat/nat_design_spec.md

 When the ACL that is bound to the NAT pool is deleted, the corresponding iptables SNAT rules are deleted in the kernel.
 When the ACL rules are created or modified, the corresponding iptables SNAT rules are updated in the kernel.
 Multiple ACLs can be bound to a single NAT pool.
-1 ACL can be bound atmost to a single NAT pool.
+1 ACL can be bound at most to a single NAT pool.

 If there is no matching ACL configured, it is treated as 'implicit permit all' and hence the corresponding NAT pool in the binding is applied on all the traffic.